 What is Bitcoin?

 Bitcoin was introduced in 2009 by an anonymous developer known as Satoshi Nakamoto.
 It was created as an open source, decentralized currency to allow transactions to be conducted between individuals without the need for intermediaries.
 Over time, the currency has been widely excepted and, despite controversies surrounding it, has increased in value so that today one bitcoin is valued at more than $6,000 U.S. dollars.
-Because it is not controlled by any government, anyone in any country can enter into a financial transaction without having to exchange their native currency into a foreign currency making bitcoin one of the most flexible currencies in the modern world.
+Because it is not controlled by any government, anyone in any country can enter into a financial transaction without having to exchange their native currency into a foreign currency making it one of the most flexible currencies in the modern world.

 Using Bitcoin For Real Estate

 Since the first bitcoin transaction, the digital currency has been used for conducting all sorts of transactions from the buying and selling of goods and services, to lending money, and, now, even the buying and selling of real estate.
-In fact, the entire bitcoin ecosystem has grown to such an extent that specialty exchanges have developed allowing bitcoin investors to use their bitcoin to make specific types of transactions more easily.
+In fact, the entire bitcoin ecosystem has grown to such an extent that specialty exchanges have developed allowing bitcoin investors to use it to make specific types of transactions more easily.
 Here are a few examples:

 - Overstock.com allows users to make retail consumer goods purchases with bitcoin.